emtee40/fdroid-wiki/Repository-Management-Overhaul/Representing-apps-from-multiple-repos.md

 * installed with no update available, user selects repo then clicks prefer: set preferred repo
 * installed with no update available, user selects repo then navigates away from App Details: reset to menu to preferred repo

+Other things to consider?
+* App is updated in the background while user is on App Details for that app.
+* Should the current state of the repo menu ever be stored?
+Should it be force reset?

 ### Open Questions